pratheesh1/audiophile-react/README.md

 - Cart, Checkout, Order History

 A logged in user can add products to cart, checkout and view order history.

+- A Contact Form

+There is a contact form on the website.
+The user can send a message to the website owner.

 ### 3.1 Navigation